Protonk/sr-characters/New/hermit.md

 ####Role:

 A skill heavy mage.
-Combat spells are cast with 18 to hit and combat spells are also resisted at 14 (more if an increased willpower is sustained).
+Combat spells are cast with 16 to hit and combat spells are also resisted at 14 (more if an increased willpower is sustained).
 Edge and initiative are low, as are resources of any kind.
 This guy **will** mess somone up with magic.

+Potentially more fun with an outdoors campaign or as an NPC runner for a specific campaign--like a hired guide.
+A lot of the skillset is bound up with the character and out of sync with downtown seattle.